• Skip to primary navigation

 Best time to visit

-Dubrovnik’s Red History Museum can be visited all year round without any problems.
-As the museum is located away from the historic center, crowds are kept to a minimum and the visit is very quiet.
+Dubrovnik’s Red History Museum is open all year round.
+As the museum is off the beaten track from the historic center, crowds are kept to a minimum and the visit is a quiet one.

 Extended opening hours from 9:30 am to 8:30 pm make for flexible visits, even at the end of the day.